IBM/charts/stable/ibm-dsx-dev/README.md

 ### Storage

 Deploying DSX Developer requires a persistent volume.
-If you deploy DSX using ICp UI, the process will configure persistent volume automatically.
-If you deploy DSX manually, please follow the options below:

 Cluster with Dynamic Provisioning enabled (e.g. GlusterFS), and set the parameter during deployment:
 ```shell
 --set persistence.useDynamicProvisioning=true
 ```

+You can also set this parameter from ICp UI by setting `true` in *useDynamicProvisioning* field.

 **OR**